2017–18 Colchester United F.C. season

 The 2017–18 season was Colchester United's 81st season in their history and their second successive season competing in League Two.
-Along with competing in League Two, the club will also participate in the FA Cup, EFL Cup and EFL Trophy.
+Along with competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

 A poor start to the new campaign meant that Colchester were chasing to catch up from the off.
 An upturn in form came about over the Christmas period, reaching a high of fifth in the table.
 Again, the U's were made to pay with a drop in late season form, where they eventually in the bottom-half of League Two.
 Finishing 13th, this was Colchester's worst league performance since the 1993–94 season when the U's finished 17th in the Third Division.

 Colchester made a first round exit in the EFL Cup for the seventh consecutive season, narrowly losing out to Aston Villa, while in the FA Cup, they were eliminated by non-League outfit Oxford City in the first round.
 In the EFL Trophy, Colchester were knocked out at the group stage for the second season running.